mikethemadkiwi/mk_envirosync/README.md

 # mk_envirosync
 a standalone sync system for time, weather &amp; population variables.
+written in javascript